w3f/messaging/ADVERSARY.md

 - The storage capacity of the adversary can be considered as unlimited, i. e. messages stay confidential only for a certain amount of time, e. g.
 10 years.

 #### Staking / SPAM protection
 - The coin / time / computation resources of the adversary are limited.
-It costs the adversary a lot of effort / money / time to increase her attack power, so the more the adversary tries to spam the network, the more it becomes unprofitable her.
+It costs the adversary a lot of effort / money / time to increase her attack power, so the more the adversary tries to spam the network, the more it becomes unprofitable for [nir](https://genderneutralpronoun.wordpress.com/tag/ne/).

 ## Formal Adversary - coming soon